-c) Priority 2 determinands identification check-sheet (Section 4.4)
+c.
+Determinand identification check-sheet (Section 4.4)

 Once completed, the check-sheet records the path followed by the water supplier through each of the decision guides.
-This standardised form will simplify the process of selecting which determinands to include in the supply's sampling programme.
+This standardised form should simplify the process of selecting which determinands to include in the supply's sampling programme.
 It also enables the DWA to understand the water supplier's reasons for selecting the determinands for their sampling programme.